AbhinavMadahar/thesis/proposal/outline.md

     - The goal is my research is ultimately to discover a way to create an artificial conciousness, ideally one which can be constructed in the real world
     - I am interested in building a deeper understanding of how and why certain techniques work, but that goal is subserviant to my main goal
     - This is not necessarily the best goal, and other computer scientists might differ from me on this point, but it forms the structure of my own research
+  - Note that my thesis itself will be structured similarly to the proposal, mostly using the same chapters, sections, etc.
-  - TODO: somehow add thirty sentences
+  - TODO: somehow add twenty sentences
-- Background (two pages; seventy sentences)
+- Background (one-and-a-half pages; fifty sentences)
   - More precisely, what is commonsense reasoning?
-Why is important? (one-and-a-half pages)
+Why is important? (one page; thirty sentences)
-    - What it is: (one page)
+    - What it is: (half page; fifteen sentences)
       - Specific definition:
         - TODO: fill
       - Broad overview of different techniques and avenues: